 - 1.1 Further develop Southend's single assessment framework and process for the early identification of need.
 (Modelled on CAF and other assessments).
-This will be a multi-agency approach including for example the Education Psychology Service, CAMHS and other Health professionals and the Child and Family Team. - 1.2 Implement the Education, Health and Care Plan to replace the Statement of Special Educational Needs and Learning Difficulties Assessment in line with national requirements and guidance
+This will be a multi-agency approach including for example the Education Psychology Service, CAMHS and other Health professionals and the Child and Family Team. - 1.2 Ensure that all professionals concerned contribute to the Team Around the Child andFamily and decision making about whether a child needs help, working together with the parents and carers and child or young person to meet those needs

-1.3 Explore opportunities for further integration of services across Education Health and Social Care so that parents' and carers' experience is as co-ordinated and joined up as possible for children with complex and acute needs
+- 1.3 Implement the Education, Health and Care Plan to replace the Statement of Special Educational Needs and Learning Difficulties Assessment in line with national requirements and guidance - 1.4 Explore opportunities for further integration of services across Education Health and Social Care so that parents' and carers' experience is as co-ordinated and joined up as possible for children with complex and acute needs